 Vietnam has become a very popular tourist destination.
 Its very rich culture and famous historical background are reasons enough to visit this beautiful country in this part of Southeast Asia.

-But what are the things you CAN and CANNOT do in Vietnam?
+But what are the things you SHOULD and SHOULD NOT do in Vietnam?

 Here is a list that will give you a few ideas on how to conduct yourself when traveling to Vietnam.
 Follow these and you can surely make the most out of your visit to this wonderful country.